 Mouna routinely acts as a cyber and privacy “breach coach” and defence counsel to organizations across various industries and sectors that are involved in cyber related incidents, breach of privacy claims and third-party litigation.
 She advises clients on their obligations under Canada’s various Federal and Provincial privacy laws and assists small and large organizations throughout each step of high profile and complex breaches.
 Mouna also represents IT security companies in professional liability claims following a cyber security incident.

-Mouna is a Certified Information Privacy Manager (CIPM) designated through the International Association of Privacy Professionals and holds a Certificate in Privacy and Cybersecurity Law from Osgoode.
-She sits on the Board of Directors of the Canadian Defence Lawyers and the committee of the Ontario Bar Association’s Privacy & Access to Information Section.
+Mouna is a Certified Information Privacy Manager (CIPM) designated through the International Association of Privacy Professionals and holds a Certificate in Privacy Law and Cybersecurity from Osgoode Hall Law School.
+She sits on the Board of Directors of the Canadian Defence Lawyers and on the Ontario Bar Association’s Privacy & Access to Information Section committee.
 Mouna is also a contributing author of the book “Cyber Liability and Cyber Insurance in Canada”, published by Thomson Reuters in 2020.

 Mouna has extensive experience working with insurers to understand how cannabis legalization affects various types of insurance claims and policies.
 She has worked with her clients to draft and revise Canadian policy wordings related to cannabis specific products.
 Mouna regularly presents to industry and claims professionals on the impact of cannabis legalization on social and commercial host liability, cyber and privacy issues, residential tenancies, employment and human rights, product liability and risk management strategies.